Where to Stay in Bologna

 Housed in a 14th-century palazzo, the hotel luxuriously blends classic decor with modern conveniences, and, located on a small street, it is close to everything yet retains a peace and quiet.

 The efficient and professional staff excels at helping guests plan their days, and all rooms have air conditioning and complimentary WiFi.
-The hotel does not have a gym or spa but does offer breakfast daily.
+The hotel does not have a gym or spa but offers breakfast daily and is pet-friendly.

 Il Convento Dei Fiori Di Seta